UBC Home Page -

 No suspected case of misconduct is to be handled by the Teaching Assistant.
 Even cases deemed to be minor must be passed on to the instructor.

-Cases deemed minor by the instructor are to be handled by the instructor and related to the Chair of the Undergraduate Affairs Committee.
-It is important that each case be related to the Chair of the Undergraduate Committee in case the student is committing (or has committed) similar misconduct in other Computer Science courses.
+Cases deemed minor by the instructor are to be handled by the instructor and related to the Chair of the Undergraduate Student Services Committee.
+It is important that each case be related to the Chair of the Undergraduate Student Services Committee in case the student is committing (or has committed) similar misconduct in other Computer Science courses.

-Cases where the student and instructor cannot reach agreement about the situation must be passed on to the Chair of the Undergraduate Affairs Committee.
+Cases where the student and instructor cannot reach agreement about the situation must be passed on to the Chair of the Undergraduate Student Services Committee.

-Cases deemed to be serious, and cases where the student would like to appeal his or her treatment must be passed on to the Chair of the Undergraduate Affairs Committee for resolution.
-Depending on the severity of the case and the agreement (or lack of) between the parties involved, the case may be further forwarded to the Head of the Department of Computer Science, the Dean of Science, or the President's Advisory Committee on Student Discipline.
+Cases deemed to be serious, and cases where the student would like to appeal their treatment must be passed on to the Chair of the Undergraduate Student Services Committee for resolution.
+Depending on the severity of the case and the agreement (or lack of) between the parties involved, the case may be further forwarded to the Dean of Science, or the President's Advisory Committee on Student Discipline.

 Penalties